EN

 What does my gross annual income have to do with filing bankruptcy?

 Everything and so does the size of your family.
 The amount of gross annual income determines whether you can file a chapter 7 at all.
-In order to file a Chapter 7 your ANNUAL/ YEARLY GROSS INCOME, which includes all current MONTHLY INCOME but does not include Social Security benefits and payments to war crimes victims, must be EQUAL TO or LESS THAN the median annual income level of a family the same size as yours living in the State of Wisconsin.
+In order to file a Chapter 7 your ANNUAL/ YEARLY GROSS INCOME, which includes all current MONTHLY INCOME but does not include Social Security benefits and payments to war crimes victims, must be EQUAL TO or LESS THAN the median annual income level of a family the same size as yours living in the state you live in.

-The Census Bureau Median Family Income by Family Size changes throughout the year.
+The Bureau Median Family Income by Family Size changes throughout the year.

 What does this mean to you?

-If your gross annual income is greater than the State of Wisconsin's median family income according to family size your creditors or the US Trustee's Office can file a Motion to Dismiss your Chapter 7 arguing that you are abusing the bankruptcy system and that you have an ability to pay some if not all of your debt.
+If your gross annual income is greater than the state you reside in according to family size, your creditors or the US Trustee's Office can file a Motion to Dismiss your Chapter 7 arguing that you are abusing the bankruptcy system and that you have an ability to pay some if not all of your debt.

-If your gross annual income is greater than the State of Wisconsin's median family income according to family size you can avoid a Motion to Dismiss your Chapter 7 by hiring my office to make sure you are filing the correct chapter to begin with.
+If your gross annual income is greater than the state you reside in, according to family size you can avoid a Motion to Dismiss your Chapter 7 by hiring my office to make sure you are filing the correct chapter to begin with.

-If your income is above the State of Wisconsin's median family income you may be a very good candidate for filing a CHAPTER 13 BANKRUPTCY.
+If your income is above the state's median family income that you reside in you may be a very good candidate for filing a CHAPTER 13 BANKRUPTCY.

-If your annual income is equal to or less than the State of Wisconsin's median family income there is no presumption of abuse in filing a Chapter 7.
+If your annual income is equal to or less than the median family income of the state you reside in there is no presumption of abuse in filing a Chapter 7.
 You may be a very good candidate for filing a CHAPTER 7 BANKRUPTCY.

 What income is included in calculating gross annual income?